lastmeta/maestro_tcl/readme.md

-Curious isn't great, but it works ok. found glitch in chain - stops short or something. also doesn't save chains in chain table. add simple query to inquire.
+Curious isn't great, but it works ok. found glitch in chain - stops short or something. also doesn't save chains in chain table. add simple query to intuit.